UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception: Acknowledgments

-\begin{IEEEbiography}[{ }]{Chuang Chen} was born in 1999.
+This work was supported by Special Project of the National Natural Science Foundation of China (62441614), Anhui Province Key R\&D Program (202304a05020068) and General Programmer of the National Natural Science Foundation of China (62376084). \begin{IEEEbiography}[{ }]{Chuang Chen} was born in 1999.
 He received the M.E. degree from the School of Artificial Intelligence, Anhui University, Hefei, China, in 2024.
 From 2022 to 2024, he was a Visiting Student with the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center, Hefei, China.
 His research interests include computer vision and affective computing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xiao Sun} (Senior Member, IEEE) was born in 1980.
 He received the M.E. degree from the Department of Computer Sciences and Engineering, Dalian University of Technology, Dalian, China, in 2004, and the dual Ph.D. degree from the University of Tokushima, Tokushima, Japan, in 2009, and the Dalian University of Technology, in 2010.
 His field of study was natural language processing.
 He is currently working as a Professor with the Anhui Province Key Laboratory of Affective Computing and Advanced Intelligent Machine, Hefei University of Technology, Hefei, China.
-He is also a Research Fellow with the Hefei Comprehensive National Science Center, Institute of Artificial Intelligence.
 His research interests include affective computing, natural language processing, machine learning and human-machine interaction. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zhi Liu} (Senior Member, IEEE) received the Ph.D. degree in informatics from the National Institute of Informatics, Tokyo, Japan, in 2014.
 He is currently an Associate Professor with The University of Electro-Communications, Tokyo.
 His research interests include video network transmission and mobile edge computing.
 He was a recipient of the multiple IEEE best paper awards.
 He is now an Editorial Board Member of \textit{Wireless Networks} (Springer), \textit{IEEE Transactions on Multimedia} and \textit{IEEE Open Journal of the Communications Society}. \end{IEEEbiography}